Q&A on strategic enrollment planning with RNL’s leading expert and presenter at upcoming Executive Forum

 How does strategic enrollment planning differ from institutional strategic planning?

 By design, institutional strategic planning (ISP) has a broader scope than strategic enrollment planning (SEP).
-We’ll introduce the Ruffalo Noel Levitz approach to ISP at a session following the SEP forum in Chicago, but in essence, ISP starts with a review and refresh of the institutional mission and vision.
+We will have a free optional session to explore ISP following the SEP forum in New Orleans, but in essence, ISP starts with a review and refresh of the institutional mission and vision.
 ISP then expands to include advancement and fundraising, comprehensive fiscal planning, facilities planning, and the student-facing issues that are most commonly the focus of SEP:

 - marketing and recruitment